accordproject/ergo/DEVELOPERS.md

 Before you can build Ergo, you must install and configure the following prerequisites on your machine:

 * [Git](http://git-scm.com/): The [Github Guide to Installing Git][git-setup] is a good source of information.
 * [Node.js v8.x \(LTS\)](http://nodejs.org): We use Node to generate the documentation, run a development web server, run tests, and generate distributable files.
-Depending on your system, you can install Node either from source or as a pre-packaged bundle.
+Depending on your system, you can install Node either from the source or as a pre-packaged bundle.

 We recommend using [nvm](https://github.com/creationix/nvm) (or [nvm-windows](https://github.com/coreybutler/nvm-windows)) to manage and install Node.js, which makes it easy to change the version of Node.js per project.